-The muscle weakness that occurs in all different types of muscular dystrophy shares certain characteristic.
-First of all, it is most often symmetrical, i.e. the weakness on the both sides of the body is often very similar (even though one side sometimes seems more affected than the other).
+The muscle weakness that occurs in all different types of muscular dystrophy shares certain characteristics.
+First of all, it is most often symmetrical, i.e. the weakness on both sides of the body is often very similar (even though one side sometimes seems more affected than the other).

 The weakness is usually progressive, although it often shows periods of apparent arrest.
 Some types of muscle weakness begin during infancy or early childhood years with severe course, whereas others that come on in later life may be very mild.
 The slowing is often most evident either in the early stages or (more commonly) when a person becomes dependent on a wheelchair.